 Areej Mawasi is a PhD Candidate in Learning, Literacies, and Technologies at Mary Lou Fulton Teachers College, Arizona State University.
 Areej is a Fulbright Scholar, a fellow of the Interdisciplinary Enrichment Fellowship (17′-18′), and scholar at Spirit of Service Scholarship (17′-18) at ASU.
 Areej earned her master’s degree in Educational Technology at ASU in 2017.
 She completed her bachelor’s degree in Business Administration and Education at the Hebrew University of Jerusalem.
 Prior to ASU, she worked in informal education, teaching in gifted education programs, community-based settings, and online media.
+During her graduate studies, Areej's work has been supported by two NSF research grants, Fulbright scholarship, and ASU merit-based grants and awards.

 - 2016: M.Ed.
 Educational Technology Student, Arizona State University.